craykos/cs2-dojo-config/README.md

 1. Copy files for the limited test of CS2 to the folder Steam\steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg

-2. Set the keys for the program in the file prac.cfg (Default F1,F2,F4,F5 & F6)
+2. Set the keys for the program in the file prac.cfg
+Default:
 F1 = Next spawn
 F2 = Same spawn again
 F4 = Reveals lineup